Slippery Elm Bark and Vaginal Benefits

 Herbal Ointment

-• Mix 2 tablespoons of slippery elm powder with 8 oz of water in a saucepan
+Combine 2 tablespoons of slippery elm powder with 8 oz of water in a saucepan.

-Apply the slippery elm ointment to the vagina and vulva morning and night to improve vaginal dryness.
-Also, use it as a lubricant during sex.
+Apply the slippery elm ointment to the vagina and vulva twice daily to alleviate vaginal dryness.
+It can also serve as a lubricant during intercourse.

 Slippery Elm Tea

-• Pour 2 cups of boiling water over roughly two tablespoons of slippery elm powder and steep for a few minutes.
+Add 2 cups of boiling water to approximately two tablespoons of slippery elm powder and steep briefly.

 Supplements

-Slippery Elm Bark supplements come from a tree, so it is all-natural.
-Most supplements come with daily instructions.
-To take the best amount for vaginal dryness, take at least two a day to see an improvement.
+Slippery Elm Bark supplements are derived from a tree and are natural.
+Most supplements come with usage instructions.
+For vaginal dryness, take at least two daily to notice improvement.

-Slippery elm is available in tablets and capsules, extracts, mucilaginous drinks, lozenges, finely powdered bark for teas, and coarsely powdered bark for poultices.
+Slippery elm is available in tablets, capsules, extracts, mucilaginous drinks, lozenges, finely powdered bark for teas, and coarsely powdered bark for poultices.

 Stop Using Soap To Wash Up.